kaaveland/eugene/README.md

 # Contributing

 Contributions are welcome, but there's no roadmap for this project yet.
 Feel free to open an issue, ideas and discussion are very welcome.
+If you see an issue you'd like to fix, but don't know where to start, feel free to ping @kaaveland to ask for help, or just to let him know you're working on it.

 ## Building